Attack on Memory

-Attack on Memory is the second studio album and third LP overall by Cloud Nothings.
-It was released on January 24, 2012, by Carpark Records and was engineered by Steve Albini at his Electrical Audio studio in Chicago.
-The album is the first to include frontman Dylan Baldi's live band as full-time members and co-writers, and has been noted for its heavier sound and darker songs, a sharp turn from the power pop of previous releases.
+Attack on Memory is the second studio album by American indie rock band Cloud Nothings, released on January 24, 2012, by Carpark Records.
+Produced by Steve Albini at his Electrical Audio studio in Chicago, the recording sessions saw frontman Dylan Baldi's live band contributing as full-time members and co-writers.
+Attack on Memory features a heavier sound and darker songs, a sharp turn from the power pop of previous Cloud Nothings releases.

 Recording

 Production

 Attack on Memory was engineered by Steve Albini at his Electrical Audio studio in Chicago.
 Dylan Baldi saw Albini as someone who made bands "sound like they're playing a live show," and that he wanted the album "to sound like us playing."
 Albini had a hands-off approach to recording the album during the four days Cloud Nothings recorded with him.
 Dylan Baldi claimed that Albini spent much of the recording time playing Scrabble and blogging, and that Albini never made any suggestions to the band.
 Albini elaborated on Baldi's claim in an Ask Me Anything, saying that he would read "dry, un-interesting stuff" to prevent him from interfering with the recording process when unnecessary, while at the same time being able to stop what he's doing when he hears something obtrusive.